The Top 4 Ways You Might be Using Food Wells Wrong

 This temperature instability can result in the likelihood of foods being held at an unsafe temperature.

-Solution: LTI’s patented QuickSwitch technology offers flush pans that meet NSF-7 requirements, so ice isn’t required at all to run most efficiently.
+Solution: LTI’s QuickSwitch technology offers flush pans that meet NSF-7 requirements, so ice isn’t required at all to run most efficiently.

 - Trying to turn a hot well into a makeshift cold well.
 We have seen situations where operators are in a bind and must think on their feet to problem solve an unexpected menu change.